 The taxation of salary earned from working abroad depends on an individual’s residency status and source of income.

 As a rule, worldwide income of a Lithuanian resident is taxable in Lithuania.
-If the individual has worked abroad he/she has to file the annual income tax return and report income earned in the foreing country.
+If the individual has worked abroad they have to file the annual income tax return and report income earned in the foreign country/territory.
 If the income tax has been paid abroad credit or exemption method for elimination of double taxation can be applied (specific rules apply).

-The employee will be subject to a 15% income tax rate at the time of exercise on the difference between fair market value of the underlying shares and the exercise price paid by the employee.
-Personal income tax imposed shall be paid by the employee himself by submitting his annual personal income tax return if the stock option was provided by a foreign company by 1 May of the calendar year following the tax period when the benefits have been received (employer’s social security obligations to be considered specifically)
+The employee will be subject to a 20/27 percent income tax rate at the time of exercise on the difference between fair market value of the underlying shares and the exercise price paid by the employee (the social security cap is applied).
+Personal income tax imposed shall be paid by the employee themselves by submitting their annual personal income tax return if the stock option was provided by a foreign company by 2 May of the calendar year following the tax period when the benefits have been received (employer’s social security obligations to be considered specifically)

 In case of a local company providing such benefits, the employer has the obligation to withhold personal income tax on the particular month when the benefits has been received by the employee.

-Loss carry-back or carry forward is not possible for personal income tax purposes, exept for persons engaged in individual activity.
+Loss carry-back or carry forward is not possible for personal income tax purposes, except for persons engaged in individual activity.

 Gifts are non-taxable if received from spouse or close relatives such as siblings, parents.